sundruid/muonfp/README.md

 - TCP Maximum Segment Size (MSS) which can provide interesting info including use of VPNs
 - TCP Window Scale, which is a scaling factor used for TCP Window Size and allows for larger TCP windows

+# 0.1.4 Update

+- Fixed how /dev/null handles pcap log writing
+- Added a -uninstall to the install.sh script

 # 0.1.3 Update

 - Uses muonfp.conf to provide configurable file paths for logging with filesize limits